-In this section, the cases $avbp_EL_hex$ and $avbp_EE_hex$ are compared.
+In this section, the cases $avbp\EL\hex$ and $avbp\EE\hex$ are compared.
 As the two cases use the same grid and exactly the same gas solver, the EL approach and the mesoscopic EE approach can be directly compared.

 First, a qualitative comparison is provided in Fig. 20 which displays instantaneous fields of particle number density for the two cases.
 Note that this quantity is directly available when using the mesoscopic EE approach but is reconstructed from the Lagrangian simulations using a volumic projection method.
-The two fields seem very similar although more particles are visible in the recirculation zone close to the walls with the Lagrangian approach.
-This first comparison between the two approaches is consequently very promising for the EE mesoscopic approach that is often said to be too diffusive for the particle number density.
+The two instantaneous fields of particle number density are similar: both approaches show several of particles along the inner jet and the largest one is located close to the second stagnation point.
+Most of the particles trapped in this region are then released in the gaseous recirculation zones.
+The two fields show however differences when focusing on the small structures which are more numerous using the EL approach.

-Second, Figs 17 - 19 show that the two approaches provide extremely similar results showing that the mesoscopic EE approach is able to compute such a flow and to provide results that are equivalent in precision to an EL computation.
+Second, Figs. 17-19 show that the two approaches provide extremely similar results showing that the mesoscopic EE approach is able to compute such a flow and to provide results that are equivalent in precision to an EL computation.
 There are however at least two discrepancies.
-First, the mean particle axial velocity profiles at z = 160 mm show that the particles do not go far enough in the chamber with the mesoscopic EE approach.
+First, the mean particle axial velocity profiles at z=160~mm show that the particles do not go far enough in the chamber with the mesoscopic EE approach.
 Nevertheless, this point has been shown to be very delicate to predict for the gas phase and very dependent on the inlet conditions in the pipe.
 In the present EE computation, no particle velocity fluctuations are imposed at the inlet of the inner pipe with the mesoscopic approach but this may not be crucial.
 The second main difference deals with the particle agitation that is under-estimated by the mesoscopic EE approach both on the radial and the axial profiles of particle RMS velocities.
 Actually, this is not surprising since the simplified mesoscopic EE model is used in this work: as the total particle agitation is divided into a correlated and an uncorrelated part, neglecting the RUM contribution in this bluff body flow prevents from predicting the experimental level of particle agitation.
 Nevertheless, the mean quantities are still well predicted with the mesoscopic EE model.